-Last, we add in their future pipeline in markets that aren’t as financially viable just yet or are further out than 2022 – was noted as greater than 20 GW.
+Last, we add their future pipeline in markets that aren’t as financially viable just yet or are further out than 2022 – noted as greater than 20 GW.
 That takes us to roughly 45 GW of wind, solar and energy storage that NextEra sees some possibility to sign and deploy.

 The company probably has maps and proposals of enough wind and solar capacity to generate 100% of the United States’ needs.

 As an author at pv magazine USA, I’ve been able to interview 8minute Solar Energy two times, and both times my consciousness of the depth and breadth of the solar industry broadened.
-The most recent article involved gas prices in Texas over the next decade, 24 hour solar power plants are on the drawing board, and also – aliens.
-The first article taught me how in depth a company goes in order to make sure they’ve got the highest standard product that will consistently produce energy for decades to come.
+The most recent article involved gas prices in Texas over the next decade– 24 hour solar power plants are on the drawing board, and also – aliens.
+The first article taught me how in-depth a company goes in order to make sure they’ve got the highest standard product that will consistently produce energy for decades to come.

-Suns only up 12 hours…how’d they get to 14.4 hours?
+Sun’s only up 12 hours…how’d they get to 14.4 hours?
 Read the articles.

 18 GWac of solar power probably means 23-25 GWdc of actual solar modules installed.
-Add on 24 GWh of energy storage, and we’re just just of 50 GW total capacity in their pipeline.
+Add on 24 GWh of energy storage, and we’re just shy of 50 GW total capacity in their pipeline.
 And just like NextEra, 8minute probably has another few hundred gigawatts of capacity sitting in maps and proposals hoping and waiting for the days of 2 TW of solar capacity being deployed.

-That’s close to 100 GW of capacity combined between wind, solar and storage sitting in the project pipelines of two companies.
+That’s close to 100 GW of capacity combined between wind, solar, and storage sitting in the project pipelines of two companies.
 Yes, the standard caveat of a pipeline is that you’re hearing numbers of sales people who haven’t signed a final deal yet – but dammit – we’re hearing it from two of the best salespeople in the nation who’ve built some of the largest portfolios that the world has seen to date.

 Another thing I’ve learned about these two companies is that they’re full of mathematicians, researchers, and PhDs – plus electrical and civil engineers.
 A former NextEra person once told me about the applied mathematics department of NextEra.
 8minute’s CEO has dual-PhDd from CalTech.

-And all of this makes absolute sense when now a days people might bid under a penny for solar electricity for the rights to the long tail gold dust revenue of an eternal interconnection.
+And all of this makes absolute sense when nowadays people might bid under a penny for solar electricity for the rights to the long tail gold dust revenue of an eternal interconnection.